Customer stories

 6 mins

-The Boy, the Mole, the Fox, and the Horse is the Oscar award-winning short film depiction of the celebrated bestselling children’s book by Charlie Mackesy.
-The Christmas holiday classic, released in December 2022, weaves the tale of a unique bond between a boy (voiced by Jude Coward Nicoll), a mole (Tom Hollander), a fox (Idris Elba), and a horse (Gabriel Byrne) on a quest to find a home.
-The hand-drawn animations add life to Mackesy's signature illustrations in a way that comforts audiences while being highly derivative of the books.
+The Christmas classic tells the tale of a boy (voiced by Jude Coward Nicoll), a mole (Tom Hollander), a fox (Idris Elba) and a horse (Gabriel Byrne) on a journey to find a home.
+Hand-drawn animation brings Mackesy’s signature illustrations to life in a way that comforts audiences while staying true to the spirit of the book.

 Crafting an Oscar-winning masterpiece